cockroachdb/pebble/docs/RFCS/20221122_virtual_sstable.md

 versions which reference it.

-Sstables are deleted from disk by the `DB.doDeleteObsoleteFiles` function which looks for files to delete in the the `DB.mu.versions.obsoleteTables` slice.
+Sstables are deleted from disk by the `DB.doDeleteObsoleteFiles` function which looks for files to delete in the `DB.mu.versions.obsoleteTables` slice.
 So we need to ensure that any physical sstable which was virtualized is added to the obsolete tables list iff `FilemetaData.refs` is 0.